Hakafot: Custom

-The custom of Hakafot on Simchat Torah appears to have begun no earlier than the 15th century.
-From the times of the Rishonim the custom was recorded of taking the Torah scroll out on Hoshana Raba and Simchat Torah.
-The Maharil (Yaakov ben Moshe Levi Moelin), "the father of Ashkenazic custom", writes: "Before taking out the Torah scroll, the reader says the line 'You showed' (אתה הרית) and the congregation answers with each verse.
-And when he reaches the line 'The Torah shall come forth from Zion' (כי מציון תצא תורה), the Torah is removed from the Ark."
-The Rema (Moses Isserles), in the 16th century, records the custom of Hakafot and the joy that accompanies the removal of the Torah scrolls from the Ark.
+The custom of doing hakafot on Simchat Torah appears to have begun no earlier than the 15th century.
+From the times of the Rishonim (rabbis and poseks from the 11th to 15th centuries), a custom of taking the Torah scroll out on Hoshana Rabbah and Simchat Torah is recorded by the Maharil (Yaakov ben Moshe Levi Moelin), "the father of Ashkenazi custom":

+The Rema (Moses Isserles), in the 16th century, records the custom of doing hakafot and the joy that accompanies the removal of the Torah scrolls from the Ark.

-Even though the practice of Hakafot is done in most communities in Israel, in the past it was not an accepted custom in some Western European communities and was sometimes strongly resisted.
-Rabbi Shlomo Zalman Geiger notes in his book "Diveri Kohelet" (an important source for the customs of the Jewish community of Frankfurt), that the custom of Ashkenazi Jews was not to do Hakafot and he chastised whoever tried to do Hakafot, as was the custom of Poland.
+Though hakafot are now common in Israel communities, they were once resisted or not practiced in some Western European communities.
+Rabbi Shlomo Zalman Geiger notes in his book "Diveri Kohelet" (an important source for the customs of the Jewish community of Frankfurt), that the custom of Ashkenazi Jews was not to do Hakafot.
+He chastised whoever tried to do Hakafot, as was the custom of Poland.
 Likewise, the four communities of the "Provence Customs" did not accept the custom of Hakafot.